 If the Owner terminates the Architect for its convenience under Section 9.5, or the Architect terminates this Agreement under Section 9.3, the Owner shall pay a licensing fee as compensation for the Owner’s continued use of the Architect’s Instruments of Service solely for purposes of completing, using and maintaining the Project as follows:

-« »
+To be determined if required.

 § 11.10 PAYMENTS TO THE ARCHITECT

-§ 11.10.1 An initial payment of « » ($ « » ) shall be made upon execution of this Agreement and is the minimum payment under this Agreement.
+§ 11.10.1 An initial payment of zero ($ 0.00 ) shall be made upon execution of this Agreement and is the minimum payment under this Agreement.
 It shall be credited to the Owner’s account in the final invoice.

 § 11.10.2 Unless otherwise agreed, payments for services shall be made monthly in proportion to services performed.
 Payments are due and payable upon presentation of the Architect’s invoice.
-Amounts unpaid « » ( « » ) days after the invoice date shall bear interest at the rate entered below, or in the absence thereof at the legal rate prevailing from time to time at the principal place of business of the Architect.
+Amounts unpaid ninety ( 90 ) days after the invoice date shall bear interest at the rate entered below, or in the absence thereof at the legal rate prevailing from time to time at the principal place of business of the Architect.